Chaibasa: Demographics

 Due to its status as an industrial hub, Chaibasa is a very multilingual city.
 Hindi (32.6%) and Urdu (13.0%) are the most-spoken languages.
 Ho (12.6%) and Odia (8.9%) are the local languages.
-Other languages spoken in Chaibasa include Bengali, Magahi, Bhojpuri, Marwari, Sadri, Maithili and Kurmali.
+Other languages spoken in Chaibasa include Bengali, Magahi, Bhojpuri, Marwari, Sadri, Maithili and Karmali language.
 Tribal languages spoken include Kurukh and Mundari.

 Education

-There are a number of schools up to 10th and 12th standards in Chaibasa, including the Mangillal Rungta middle and high school, the St. Xavier's schools (some of which are in Lupungutu), the SPG school and many others (a Lutheran school, the Navodaya Vidyalaya, the Padmawati Jain Saraswati Sishu Vidya Mandir, the St. Mary's Public School in Gandhi Tola, the St. Viveka English Medium School, the Scott Hindi Girls school, the S. S. A. Niche Tola School, the Surajmull Jain DAV Public School or the Zila School).
+There are a number of schools up to 10th and 12th standards in Chaibasa, among the renowned are - Surajmull Jain D.A.V.
+Public School, Chaibasa which is considered the best school in West Singhbhum, followed by St. Xavier's English School, holding 4th rank in the district.
+Other known educational institutions are Mangillal Rungta middle and high school, St. Xavier's schools (some of which are in Lupungutu), SPG school and many others (Lutheran school, Navodaya Vidyalaya, Padmawati Jain Saraswati Sishu Vidya Mandir, the St. Mary's Public School in Gandhi Tola, the St. Viveka English Medium School, the Scott Hindi Girls School, S. S. A. Niche Tola School, and Zila School).
 There is also the Kolhan Inter College and the DPS Inter College.

 For higher education up to postgraduate degrees, Chaibasa has adequate colleges.
 The oldest and biggest one is Tata College, Chaibasa.
-Other two prominent colleges are GC Jain Commerce College and Mahila College.
+Other two prominent colleges are G.C.
+Jain Commerce College and Mahila College.
 In 2009, Kolhan University was constituted with its head office at Chaibasa.
 In addition to the Chaibasa Engineering College, Chaibasa also boasts of a branch of the Industrial Training Institute (ITI) and the RAJ ITI.